mhaeuser/TTool/src/main/resources/help/avatarsafetypragmas.md

 ## E[] properties
 "E" means *on one paths* and "[]" means in *all states*.
-"E<> p" therefore means that "p" is expected to be satisfied in at least all states of at least one path.
+"E[] p" therefore means that "p" is expected to be satisfied in all states of at least one path.

 <center>
 ![](file:../help/ctleall_small.png)